 Codes and Frequencies

-For persons age 18+ included in the NHIS sample during survey years 1986 to 2014 who provided sufficient data for linking (MORTELIG) and whose final vital status was judged deceased (MORTSTAT), MORTDODY reports the year of death.
-This information was determined by NCHS based on probabilistic matches of survey participants' NHIS records to National Death Index (NDI) records.
+For persons aged 18 and older included in the 1986-2014 NHIS samples and sample adults aged 18 and older included in the 2015-2018 NHIS samples who provided sufficient data for linking (MORTELIG) and whose final vital status was judged deceased (MORTSTAT) as of December 31, 2019, MORTDODY reports the year of death.
+For more information about the methodology to link NHIS records to the NDI, please see the NCHS report on the NHIS-NDI linkage methods and analytic considerations.
 The related variable MORTDODQ reports the quarter of death.

 For further information on the NDI and the creation of the mortality variables, see the variable description for MORTELIG and the technical documents from NCHS on the creation and analysis of the NHIS Linked Mortality Files.

-For a list of the other mortality variables included in the IPUMS NHIS, please refer to the MORTSTAT variable description.
+For a list of all mortality variables included in the IPUMS NHIS, please refer to the MORTELIG variable description.